 Around May, I found out about the Raw Food diet and wanted to try something more sustainable than popping 10 pills a day for the rest of my life.
 I dropped B5 + L-Cysteine, and as expected, my acne came back.

 That summer wasn’t too good to my face, a mix of detox and I don’t know.
 I thought it would get better so I waited months to take a picture, until November when I realized it’s not getting better, it’s actually getting way worse!
 As you can see on the two last pictures, my skin had just turned smooth with no breakouts to turn all bumpy and aggravated again after I’ve gone off B5 and switched to a pretty strict HCLF raw food diet.
+For some people, having Acne Treatment in New York worked for them.
+A friend told me that she had this procedure and it reduced her acne so it would be well worth considering for those struggling with it themselves.

 2014 – Present